This is my take on Vegetarian Stuffed Cabbage Rolls Recipe.

 Get the step by step recipe (with pictures) for the vegetarian stuffed cabbage rolls further below, and learn how to make the healthier German stuffed cabbage rolls from scratch:

-The stuffed meatless cabbage rolls recipe was inspired from a cookbook, in fact a German friend had send me a neat Bavarian Cookbook to Goa a few years ago, which has been published by GU in the German speaking countries.
+The stuffed meatless cabbage rolls recipe was inspired from a cookbook, in fact, a German friend had sent me a neat Bavarian Cookbook to Goa a few years ago, which has been published by GU in the German-speaking countries.

 Unfortunately, that book doesn't exist in English but this Bavarian cookbook here looks promising too.

-The book includes dishes which are common in Bavaria (Germany) as well as in the alps in Tyrol and Salzburg (Austria).
-Dishes such as Semmelknödel (Bread dumplings), Sauerkraut and Trout with Butter Parsley Potatoes are commonly shared traditional dishes across the country borders.
+The book includes dishes that are common in Bavaria (Germany) as well as in the Alps in Tyrol and Salzburg (Austria).

 Stuffed cabbage rolls are a delicacy in central Europe.